brendandagys/brendandagys/README.md

 ## Hi, I'm Brendan 👋

-- 🔭 I’m currently learning about compilers and sharpening my C skills
+- 🔭 I’m currently working on a chess engine
 - 👯 I’m open to collaborating on cool projects
 - 💬 Ask me about why I like Rust so much
 - 🤔 I’m still looking for help with exiting Vim